 - Best Argentinian drinks

-Argentinian gastronomy is the result of its mixed heritage which draws from Spanish and Portuguese colonizations as well as a wave of immigration from Italy and again Spain in the 20th century.
+Argentinian gastronomy is the result of its mixed heritage which draws from Spanish and Portuguese colonizations, like the food in Macau, as well as a wave of immigration from Italy and again Spain in the 20th century.

 The country’s history also explains why there is less local, indigenous influence in its cuisine than in other latin American countries.
-You will not find tortilla or corn-based foods, and there are very few creole dishes in Argentina’s gastronomy.
+You will not find tortilla or corn-based foods like you do in most Mexican foods, and there are very few creole dishes in Argentina’s gastronomy.

 This is because a large proportion of the indigenous population perished during the second half of the 19th century, either because of the yellow fever epidemic that hit Buenos Aires or because of the process of colonization of the Pampas and Patagonia encouraged by the government.
 In 2010, only about 1,5% of the population of Argentina defined themselves as descending from Amerindians.

-Walking around Buenos Aires you may feel like you are in a neighbourhood of Paris, Milan or Madrid.
+Walking around Buenos Aires you may feel like you are among the bistros of Paris, or in a neighbourhood of Milan or Madrid.
 This multicultural, but also markedly European feel, is also reflected in the food.

 When traveling across Argentina, in particular Buenos Aires, it is impossible not to notice the Italian influence on various aspects on daily life.
 But nowhere is this more palpable than in Argentinian cuisine where favorite Italian dishes have been adapted and reinvented with an Argentinian twist.